walcarher/Demo2Achieve/driver/README.md

 altera_dma -- Linux driver
 --------------------------

-Make sure to have turrned on and programmed the Intel Cyclone 10 GX FPGA with a compatible .SOF with PCI gen2 x4 lane Hard IP using the Intel Quartus 17.1 edition.
+Make sure to have turned on and programmed the Intel Cyclone 10 GX FPGA with a compatible .SOF with PCI gen2 x4 lane Hard IP using the Intel Quartus 17.1 edition.
 The FPGA must be ready at boot.
 In case of out-of-sync issues soft reboot the system.The PCI co-processor device must be usable and visible using:

     sudo lspci -vv